 Even though we’ve always been surrounded by it (and need it to live!), oxygen is on the receiving end of serious hype in the beauty and wellness community.
 There are oxygen rooms that sell “hits” of concentrated oxygen to patrons, over-the-counter inhalers with the stuff that you can keep in your purse, and — most interestingly to us — numerous beauty products and spa treatments that feature the element as the star ingredient.

 As trendy as oxygen is, though, it deserves all the hype.
 We did some research into the major skincare benefits of O2 — and discovered how you can secure them for your own skin at your local spa.
+(The concept of an oxygen facial, for one, is something that's popping up a lot recently.)

 The concept of trying to increase oxygen levels in the body (including skin tissue) has existed since the 1930s, which is around the time hyperbaric oxygen chambers were invented.
 This begs the very obvious question: “Aren’t we swimming in the stuff — what’s the point?”
 The short answer to this is that atmospheric oxygen levels aren’t as high as you might assume.
 In fact, the air we breathe is only 21 percent oxygen, with nitrogen making up 78 percent and argon and carbon dioxide making up the remaining one percent.

 Oxygen, it turns out, is really good for us, so it makes sense that we’d want to increase our access.
+Luckily, the oxygen facial exists — and it's just what it sounds like.

 Oxygen In Facials

 “An oxygen facial is great for someone who wants to create a plumper and smoother look to their skin,” explains Dr. Somenek.
 “The moisture boost that makes the skin smoother may make it easier to apply makeup, as well.”
-He adds, “It is a popular treatment to get prior to a big event because it can instantly perk up the skin, reducing the appearance of fine lines and wrinkles, and get you ‘red carpet ready.’”
+He adds, “[The oxygen facial] is a popular treatment to get prior to a big event because it can instantly perk up the skin, reducing the appearance of fine lines and wrinkles, and get you ‘red carpet ready.’”

 How Oxygen Facials Work